Jay4BioPZ/adarescueteam-beerquest/story.md

 ### The Bobo Footprint: Identifying the Spatiotemporal Distribution of Gluten-Free Beers

 As seasoned detectives, and to start our quest, we need to gather all the information relevant to investigate the different aspects of gluten-free beers consumers, and hence whether they are any of those infamous "Bobo"s hidden amongst them.
-**[actual text]: The first step to do such a things is to better know how gluten-free beers are consumed, both temporally and spatialy.
-This will be done in two steps:**
- _adapt?: We start by exploring the consumption of glutenfree beers temporally and spatially:_

-- Step 1.
-Check the number of reviews given per year for gluten free beers globally.
-- Step 2: Check the number of reviews given per year for gluten free beers as a function of the location.

 Gluten-free beers are identified by containing "gluten" in their name.
-This is not the most effective way to find them, but the IBL did not seem to have a database indicating what beers are gluten-free. **This works however for beers from country speaking languages of European origin, as gluten is said "gluten" also in French, German, Dutch, Italian, and Spanish.**
+This is not the most effective way to find them, but the IBL did not seem to have a database indicating what beers are gluten-free.
+This works however for beers from country speaking languages of European origin, as gluten is said "gluten" in French, German, Dutch, and Spanish, but not Italian.
+These analyses will then be somewhat European-origin centered.
+Nevertheless, this is also the case for the databases kindly given by the IBL.
-**[actual text]**, _adapt?: gluten also in english, text could be: ..indicating what beers are gluten-free.
-This includes countries that speak French, German, Dutch, Italian(?), Spanish, and English.
-It might be that reviews are submitted in different languages than the country the reviewer is present in the very instant, but we have not enough information to map the geolocation of the users at the point of review, and hence will return this problem to the IBL for the future._
-**These analyses will then be somewhat European-origin centered.
-Nevertheless, this is also the case for the databases kindly given by the IBL.**

-This way, we have identified this many gluten-free beers (duplicates were removed from the total):
+This way, we have identified this number of gluten-free beers (duplicates were removed from the total):

 <div align="center">